 Appealing a Disability Inclusion Profile outcome

-School principals can appeal the outcome of a profile on the following grounds:
+School principals can appeal the outcome of a profile, if it was determined ineligible for tier 3 funding, on the following grounds:

 - there were procedural deficiencies in the profile and tier 3 funding process